 By capturing precise elevation and topographic information, LiDAR allows developers to assess factors like shading, slope, and potential obstructions.

-But, What Happens when the Data is Poor Quality?
+But, What Happens When the Data is Poor Quality?

 Unfortunately, poor quality LiDAR can occur due to various factors.
 Common mistakes in collection such as poor ground control, insufficient data density or inadequate scanning patterns can lead to inaccuracies in terrain and vegetation modeling.
 Poor processing and calibration can introduce errors into the final data sets used by engineering for layout, shading and stormwater planning.
 And of course, human error is always a risk.